openregulatory/templates/templates/qms/sop-update-of-regulations.md

 ### 1. Regulatory Input / Review

-The QMO is responsible to gather all available regulatory information that is potentially relevant for the organization and its medical device(s) based on respective documentation provided by the Product Manager(s).
+The QMO is responsible for collecting all available regulatory information potentially relevant for the organization and its medical device(s) based on respective documentation provided by the Product Manager(s).
 Input may entail statutory laws, regulations and guidance documents.
 The QMO analyzes the applicability of relevant regulations and documents his assessment in a List of Applicable Regulations.